 Changes to Federal regulations must undergo several economic analyses.
 First, Executive Order 12866 and Executive Order 13563 direct that each Federal agency shall propose or adopt a regulation only upon a reasoned determination that the benefits of the intended regulation justify its costs.
 Second, the Regulatory Flexibility Act of 1980 (Pub.
 L. 96-354) requires agencies to analyze the economic impact of regulatory changes on small entities.
 Third, the Trade Agreements Act (Pub.
 L. 96-39) prohibits agencies from setting standards that create unnecessary obstacles to the foreign commerce of the United States.
 In developing U.S. standards, this Trade Act requires agencies to consider international standards and, where appropriate, that they be the basis of U.S. standards.
 Fourth, the Unfunded Mandates Reform Act of 1995 (Pub.
-L. 104-4) requires agencies to prepare a written assessment of the costs, benefits, and other effects of proposed or final rules that include a Federal mandate likely to result in the expenditure by state, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more annually (adjusted for inflation with base year of 1995).
-This portion of the preamble summarizes the FAA's analysis of the economic impacts of this proposed rule.
+L. 104-4) requires agencies to prepare a written assessment of the costs, benefits, and other effects of final rules that include a Federal mandate likely to result in the expenditure by State, local, or tribal governments, in the aggregate, or by the private sector, of $100 million or more annually (adjusted for inflation with base year of 1995).
+This portion of the preamble summarizes the FAA's analysis of the economic impacts of this final rule.
 We suggest readers seeking greater detail read the full regulatory evaluation, a copy of which we have placed in the docket for this rulemaking.

 1. Total Benefits and Costs of This Rule

-2. Parties Potentially Affected by This Rulemaking
+Parties Potentially Affected by this Rulemaking will be:

 - Part 25 airplane manufacturers.